cmaloney/dcos-docs/_pages/administration/monitoring-system-health.md

     $ curl <host_ip>:1050/system/health/v1

-# DCOS components
+# DC/OS components

 ### Admin Router
-The admin router is an open-source Nginx configuration created by Mesosphere that provides central authentication and proxy to DCOS services within the cluster.<!-- dcos-adminrouter.service/ -->
+The admin router is an open-source Nginx configuration created by Mesosphere that provides central authentication and proxy to DC/OS services within the cluster.<!-- dcos-adminrouter.service/ -->

 ### Admin Router Reloader
 Restarts the Admin router Nginx server so that it can pick up new DNS resolutions, for example `master.mesos` and `leader.mesos`.<!-- dcos-adminrouter-reload.service/ -->